 Then on September 7th, 2019, the ball fell harmlessly to the ground.

-Individuals watching the stream were the first to notice, their vigil rewarded with witnessing something live that most would see only in a replay.
+Individuals watching the stream were the first to notice.
+Their vigil was rewarded with witnessing something live that most would see only in a replay.
 Accompanying chat rooms worldwide practically went ablaze when the ball plummeted to the ground.
 The second coming would have difficulty equaling the excitement felt that day.

 No explanation was discovered.
-There was no one trying to bring the ball down at the time.
+No one was trying to bring the ball down at the time.
 The night was calm.
 The temperature was mild, not too hot and not too cold, much like it was the previous few days.
 Nothing collided with it.
 It was as if the ball had a mind of its own and decided it was time to come back down.

 The media went wild once again.
-There was still a lot of handwringing in spite of the lack of understanding.
+There was still a lot of handwringing despite the lack of understanding.
 The reasons for why the ball stayed in the air were posited as the reason for its descent.
-Political parties still blamed each other using the same reasons as before.
+Political parties still blamed each other and used the same reasons as before.
 Many religious leaders still believed the end was near…